Penny Marshall, 'Big' director and TV's 'Laverne,' dead at 75

 She said her lack of fear of being thrown out of Hollywood helped her succeed.
 “I’ll try anything.
 What are they gonna do, kick me out of show business?”
 Marshall told Reuters in 2012.
 “I didn’t have that problem because I wasn’t ambitious enough.”

-“Laverne & Shirley” was a spinoff from the popular “Happy Days” series created by her brother Garry Marshall.
+“Laverne & Shirley” was a spinoff from the popular “Happy Days” series created by her brother Garry.

 “Laverne & Shirley” also starred Cindy Williams as Shirley, indelicate tomboy Laverne’s more well-mannered apartment roommate and brewery co-worker.
 Laverne was known for a cursive “L” monogrammed on her shirts and guzzling milk and Pepsi.